Skip to main content

 Early Warning System

 A monitoring framework designed to detect competitive threats before they become crises.
-Early warning systems track leading indicators — hiring surges, patent filings, pricing tests, distribution changes — that signal strategic moves months before public announcements.
+Early warning systems track leading indicators: hiring surges, patent filings, pricing tests, distribution changes.
+That signal strategic moves months before public announcements.

 H